Tupper Lake, NY, Adirondacks

 The Wild Center

 I am very much into learning more about my family heritage, and I have some fond memories of some places.
-Tupper Lake is one such place.
+Tupper Lake is one such place - as my mother's siblings graduated high school here, as well as my mother and father getting married in the Catholic Church here.

-No matter the time of year, It is always beautiful.
+No matter the time of year, it is always beautiful.
 There are actually a few lodging facilities, with cabin like units, that match the scenery.
 If you need "grounding" or "earthing," this would be a great place to go.
 If you enjoy photography, imagine the art you can create.
+(I have taken some great shots of the area myself.)

 Camping options vary widely.
 You can enjoy the remote wilderness campsites and boat access only sites, to full amenity, waterfront campgrounds and handicap accessible lean-tos.
 If you enjoy nature.